 7:30 pm – Dinner.
 Finally the day is almost done and it’s dinner time.
 Just like at lunch, plan for a well balanced meal of protein, good fats, and quality complex carbohydrates as you are now going to rest.
 You don’t need to have that quick shot of glucose that you get from less complex carbohydrates, i.e. gels, certain energy bars, or low GI foods that have their place but generally during training sessions and racing.

 Balancing everything you need to get accomplished in a day can be tough.
 But planning your meals can not only ease some organizational stress but also be critical in your success as an endurance athlete.
 Simply put, your vehicle will work at its best with the proper gas in the tank.
 For a day as described above, your focus should be on replenishing muscle stores, on recovery, and topping yourself up for another day in the life of an endurance athlete.
 Take your rest day or a less busy day to go through your cookbooks, grocery shop, and plan out your week so that you don’t get caught having meals that won’t help you reach your training goals.

 LifeSport triathlon coach Jessica Adam has been a coach in Victoria, Vancouver and now resides in the Toronto area.
-She loves to share her years of experience with beginner triathletes and also experienced triathletes that are trying new distances like the half or full for the first time.
+She loves to share her years of experience with beginner triathletes and also experienced triathletes that are trying new distances like ½ IM or IM for the first time.
 She coaches athletes online all across the country.

 If you are interested in working with Jess, write Jess@LifeSportCoaching.com